apify/actor-whitepaper/.actor/DATASET_SCHEMA.md

 Dataset schema describes:
 - Content of the dataset
 - Different views on how we can look at the data, aka transformations
-- Visualization in the UI.
-This is also good when sharing the data
+- Visualization of the view using predefined components (grid, table, ...) which improves the run view interface at Apify Console and also provides better interface for dasets shared by Apify users

 Basic properties:
 - It's immutable